 Patience

 Hurry up and wait is the name of the game in trucking.
-You’re going to encounter traffic jams, aggressive drivers, long weigh station and fuel lines, waiting for a shower to open, waiting to load, waiting to unload, waiting to be assigned a load, are all things you will have to deal with as a truck driver.
-Learn to become comfortable with these delays, they are a part of trucking that any veteran driver will be more than happy to talk about.
+You’re going to encounter traffic jams, aggressive drivers, long weigh stations and fuel lines, waiting for a shower to open, waiting to load, waiting to unload, waiting to be assigned a load, are all things you will have to deal with as a truck driver.
+Learn to become comfortable with these delays;they are a part of trucking that any veteran driver will be more than happy to talk about.
 When it comes to delays, use the mantra, “it is what it is.”
 Many drivers use that mantra when it comes to delays.
 Learning to let these situations, over which you have no control, flow off you like water off a duck's back.
-Find your zen state and don’t let these things get to you.
-You will have a much less stressful and thus more enjoyable career once you’ve mastered patience.
+Find your zen state, and don’t let these things get to you.
+You will have a much less stressful and, thus, more enjoyable career once you’ve mastered patience.

 Basic Mechanical Knowledge

-No matter who you drive for, drivers are expected to handle the most basic mechanical things such as putting chains on your tires, hitching a trailer, backing up, replacing fluids and conducting pre-trip inspections.
-Having to repeatedly visit a mechanic to have these things done will cause delays and make your maintenance costs skyrocket out of control.
+No matter who you drive for, drivers are expected to handle basic mechanical things, such as putting chains on your tires, hitching a trailer, backing up, replacing fluids, and conducting pre-trip inspections.
+Having to visit a mechanic to have these things done repeatedly will cause delays and make your maintenance costs skyrocket out of control.
 You can avoid all that by understanding and taking care of basic maintenance.

-Although drivers spend 99% of their careers driving forward, driving in reverse is the part of the job that can make or break you when it comes to skill.
-It’s an essential skill that at first can be intimidating, and difficult, yet mastering the skill can come quickly with extra practice.
+Although drivers spend 99% of their careers driving forward, driving in reverse is part of the job that can make or break you when it comes to skill.
+It’s an essential skill that, at first, can be intimidating and difficult, yet mastering the skill can come quickly with extra practice.
 If you’re struggling with backing, bookmark this page, and commit these steps to memory.
 Then, practice.

 "The best place and time of day to practice backing is during the middle of the day, at a truck stop.
 Usually at that time of day, the back of the lot (often referred to as the back 40) farthest from the store is empty and has little traffic. "